henningonsbring/Recipes/schnitzel.md

 - 2.5 dl flour
 - 2x egg
 - 2.5 dl bread crumbs
-- 5 dl raps oil
+- 5 dl rapeseed oil
 ## Recommended equipment
 - Meat mallet (to flatten the meat)
 - Tong (to pick up the schnitzel from the pan)